himrock/groupon/README.md

-Step 1:- clone the repo
+Step 1:- clone the repo.\
-Step 2:- go to groupon folder and do npm install step 3:- then type `npm start` and hit enterm this will open [http://localhost:3000](http://localhost:3000) in the browser.
+Step 2:- go to groupon folder and do npm install.\
+step 3:- then type `npm start` and hit enterm this will open [http://localhost:3000](http://localhost:3000) in the browser.\

 that's it